Home » Blog » Developing Music Literacy » Lay the Foundation » Homework in Elementary Music Classes, Really?

 • Sheet music must never be folded.

-• Only use a pencil to write on music, never a pen.
+• Only use a pencil, never a pen.

-• Keep it in a folder or notebook to keep it nice.
+• Keep it in a folder or notebook to protect it.

 Challenge Students to Expand Learning Beyond the Classroom

-Many students have small keyboards, toy xylophones, or other instruments on which they can play their music reading songs.
-Many more have iPads or other tablets and they can perform their songs on digital instruments.
+Many of my students had small keyboards, toy xylophones, or other instruments at home they could use to play their elementary music reading songs.
+Others used iPads or tablets to perform their music using digital instrument apps.

 Challenge Students to Perform Their Homework on Instruments